She was exhausted.

 Even then, the whole situation about it and what caused it was really just a big giant tangled mess that all of them seemed to try and figure out how to go about it.

 If anything, Taryn got why her ex went for Stephanie.
-She was tall, probably a bit taller then him even, with dark blonde hair, and dark blue eyes with a rather athletic build like a supermodel, same with being rather busty.
+She was tall, taller then him even, with dark sandy blonde hair, and dark blue eyes with a rather athletic build like a supermodel, same with being rather busty.

 All in all, Stephanie Stratford was a beautiful woman.
 And could clearly have whatever she wanted.
 So, when she shoved the tickets into Taryn’s hands before making a run for it, made her even more confused about the woman.
 Clearly, she had money to spare, so why spend money on the woman that had been cheated on?

 Later Taryn had found that it was Stephanie’s way of apologising.
-It was an extreme way to do it for sure, but it was not the strangest thing she had been involved in, Hell Taryn’s uncle Gerald could probably outdo Stephanie in strides.
-After all Rachael could attest it, considering he took both girls on a trip for a week, just because as he put it.
+It was an extreme way to do it for sure, but it was not the strangest thing she had been involved in.
+Hell, Taryn’s Uncle Gerald could probably outdo Stephanie in strides.
+After all Rachael could attest it, considering he took both girls on a trip for, just because, as he put it.

 Again, for her uncle’s actions she knew the reason as to why but had no reason to question her uncle, so in a way she did the same with Stephanie.
 Yet she still found herself going and telling not only her parents in what she had received, but also Isaac, her brother’s oldest friend.
 And all gave similar if not the same response.

 “You should go.”

 All three of them wanted her too, better then being cooped up in the house trying not to think of what happened or the eventual events to come.
 They wanted her to have fun, at least for the three weeks that she would be here and to forget some of the bad.